God on the Winged Wheel coin

-The God on the Winged Wheel coin, referred to in Levantine numismatics as the British Museum drachma, is a 4th-century BCE silver coin attributed by scholars to the Gaza mint, with a deity seated on a winged wheel.
-It is considered one of the most unique and enigmatic artifacts from the Abar-Nahara province of the Achaemenid Empire.
-Currently housed in the British Museum, with ID number TC,p242.5.Pop, the silver coin has sparked intense scholarly debate and has been reclassified several times since its first appearance in the literature in 1814.
-Its iconography, inscription, and uncertain provenance have prompted scholars to engage in a deep investigation of its origin and significance.
+The God on the Winged Wheel coin is a 4th-century BCE Achaemenid silver drachma known to scholars since 1814, and of disputed provenance.
+The coin features a depiction of a deity seated on a winged wheel, which some scholars considered to be "the only known representation" of Yahweh, while other scholars hold that its iconography fits better with Zeus.

-It was described in 1931 by Stephen Herbert Langdon as "the only known representation" of Yahweh.
-Other scholars hold that its iconography fits better with Zeus.
+The coin is housed in the British Museum with ID number TC,p242.5.Pop.
+It is referred to in Levantine numismatics as the "British Museum drachma".

 Description

-The drachma weighs 3.29 grams, and measures 15 millimeters in diameter.
+The drachma weighs 3.29 grams, and measures 15 mm in diameter.

 Reverse

 The reverse side shows a seated bearded figure, holding a bird (possibly a falcon), and sitting on a winged wheel.
-Above the figure, three Phoenician letters are visible, which have been read variously as 𐤉𐤄𐤃 "YHD" (i.e. Yehud Medinata), 𐤉𐤄𐤅 "YHW" (i.e. Yahweh) or 𐤉𐤄𐤓 "YHR".
+Above the figure, three Phoenician letters are visible, which have been read variously as 𐤉𐤄𐤃 "YHD" (i.e. Yehud), 𐤉𐤄𐤅 "YHW" (i.e. Yahweh) or 𐤉𐤄𐤓 "YHR".

 The reverse figure has been described as a "God on the Winged Wheel".
-An early theory suggested that the figure might represent the Yahweh, which would make this drachma a unique example of an anthropomorphic depiction of the Hebrew deity.
-This interpretation is controversial given the aniconism in Judaism.
-Other archeological finds represent the symbol of Yahweh as a winged disk.
-Other scholars have proposed that the seated figure may represent a syncretic deity influenced by both Eastern and Greek traditions.
+An early theory suggested that the figure might represent Yahweh, which would make this drachma a unique example of an anthropomorphic depiction of the Hebrew deity.
+This interpretation is controversial given the aniconism in Judaism, and other archeological finds represent the symbol of Yahweh as a winged disk.
+Scholars have also proposed that the seated figure may represent a syncretic deity influenced by both Eastern and Greek traditions.
 The falcon and seated posture are reminiscent of depictions of Zeus, while the winged wheel may reflect the Persian iconography of Ahura Mazda.
 A similar winged wheel depiction can be found in Hellenized Eastern art depictions of Triptolemus, though he is depicted as a youth and not bearded.

 Shenkar notes that because of the coin's weight, which is not shekel weight, and the Achaemenid style, it is more likely Samarian, than Philistine or Judaean.
 He points out that the Samaritans identified Yahweh with Zeus Hellenius and according to Josephus, were a colony of Persians and Medes.

 Obverse

 The obverse side is the three-quarter profile of a bearded man wearing a Corinthian helmet.
 The identity of this figure has been the subject of much debate, with various suggestions ranging from a Greek god like Ares, to a Persian satrap or general, to a local Judean or Philistine figure.
-One possibility suggested by Meshorer was Bagoas the governor under Artaxerxes II, while Barag instead suggested Bagoas the general under Artaxerxes III.
+One possibility suggested by Ya'akov Meshorer was Bagoas the governor under Artaxerxes II, while Dan Barag instead suggested Bagoas the general under Artaxerxes III.